awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-s3-bucket-replicationconfiguration-rules.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Filter`  <a name="cfn-s3-bucket-replicationrule-filter"></a>
 A filter that identifies the subset of objects to which the replication rule applies\.
 A `Filter` must specify exactly one `Prefix`, `TagFilter`, or an `And` child element\.
+The use of the filter field indicates this is a V2 replication configuration\.
+V1 does not have this field\.
 *Required*: No
 *Type*: [ReplicationRuleFilter](aws-properties-s3-bucket-replicationrulefilter.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Id`  <a name="cfn-s3-bucket-replicationconfiguration-rules-id"></a>
 A unique identifier for the rule\.
 The maximum value is 255 characters\.
 If you don't specify a value, AWS CloudFormation generates a random ID\.
+When using a V2 replication configuration this property is capitalized as "ID"\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)